-Oshizushi, also known as pressed sushi, is probably the oldest kind of sushi that you will find in various parts of Japan, especially at airports.
+Oshizushi, also known as pressed sushi, is probably the oldest type of sushi that you will find in various parts of Japan, especially at airports.
 Also known as box sushi, oshizushi packs sushi rice and mackerel tightly in boxes for takeout.

 This type of sushi is traditionally prepared using a wooden mold called oshibako.
 These days, plastic molds are also used at eateries to make quick sushi for travelers.
-They contain alternating layers of seasoned rice, condiments, and toppings.
+They contain alternating layers of seasoned sushi rice, condiments, and toppings.